Object-Oriented Programming in galah

 object_oriented_programming.Rmd

-The default method for building queries in galah is to first use
+The default method for building queries in galah

 to create a query object called a

-.
-This object class is specific to galah.
+”.
+This object class is specific to

 galah_call() |>

-galah_filter(genus == "Crinia") |>
+filter(genus == "Crinia") |>

 class()